jjjchens235/covid-compared/README.md

 ### Dash App Prerequisites

 #### Local
-1. Connection to postgres database set-up from data pipeline
+1. Connection to RDS database set-up from data pipeline
 2. Python and all the Python libraries in requirements.txt

 #### Server
 1. All local prereqs
-2. Heroku
+2. Heroku account
 3. Need to install the requirements.txt file in a virtual environment (more instructions below)

 ## Running Project